nof-digitise Technical Advisory Service

 For a more detailed analysis of the likelihood of identified risks occurring, software is available for calculating statistical probabilities, such as OPERA which is part of the Open Plan Professional system.

 Project activity is costed at the bidding stage.
 This is a critical stage and you should ensure that all activities and resources included in the proposal are costed as accurately as possible.
 Requirements of funders will differ, but it is usual that the bid includes quotes for large items of expenditure such as equipment or specialist services that you intend to contract out.
-NOF-digi projects, for example, were required to obtain at least two quotations for all capital and revenue costs contracted to external suppliers.
+NOF, for example, requires that you obtain at least two quotations for all capital and revenue costs contracted to external suppliers.

 It will be the job of the project manager to ensure that the aims of the project are met whilst keeping expenditure within the limits of the budget.
 Thus monitoring spending throughout the duration of the project is critical.
 Expenditure monitoring and reporting should be built into the project plan.
 You may expect, for example, that monthly reports on expenditure are presented at project meetings.
 In addition to monitoring and reporting for internal purposes, funders will usually require regular updates on expenditure.
-For example the NOF-digitise programme required projects to make quarterly progress reports throughout the payment period of grant.
+NOF will require quarterly progress reports throughout the payment period of your grant.
 As staff effort is likely to be a significant resource, you should consider using timesheets to monitor effort.
 These are particularly important if staff are only spending part of their time on the project.
 Depending on how the project plan has been compiled, you may want staff to breakdown their effort into the identified tasks and workpackages of the project.

 Once implementation of the project has begun, progress must be monitored.
 Various routine staff management and supervisory approaches can be adopted or more formal methods introduced where updates on tasks are gathered regularly.
 Reports may be produced as part of this process.
 One type of monitoring is to use exception reports which only cover areas or activities which are at variance or diverging from the plan.
 The advantage is that "paperwork" is kept to a minimum and only appropriate level of detail and content is passed up the management chain.
 However the drawback of this approach is that it relies on good team communication and awareness to ensure that the project manager is kept informed.